-Depending on your demeanor, New Year’s Eve celebrations in Panama are either somewhat loathsome or downright lovable.
-I tend to fall into the latter category, despite the very real perils of the holiday for relative newbies to Panama like myself.
+Depending on your perspective, New Year’s Eve celebrations in Panama are either loathsome or lovable.

-Case in point: Las Tablas, Dec.
-31, 2014.
-It was our first New Year’s Eve in Panama and we wanted to make it a memorable one.
-We hoped for a show, and we were not disappointed.
-After a day at the beach and a nice dinner, we wandered into the main town square a few minutes before midnight, parked ourselves on a park bench and waited for a countdown.
+It was our first New Year’s Eve in Panama, and we wanted to make it a memorable one.
+We had hoped for a show, and we were not disappointed.
+After a day at the beach and a nice dinner, we wandered into the main town square a few minutes before midnight, parked ourselves on a park bench, and waited for a countdown.

 These dummies are called muñecos, and they begin to appear in rural areas of western Panama in late December.
-I haven’t been able to figure out how and why the tradition evolved (if any readers have any clues, please let me know), but the practice is something akin to good-luck rituals like kissing your mate at midnight or eating black-eyed peas early on New Year’s Day that we followed back in Texas.
+I haven’t been able to figure out how and why the tradition evolved (if you have any clues, please let me know), but the practice is something akin to good-luck rituals like kissing your mate at midnight or eating black-eyed peas early on New Year’s Day (which we do back in Texas).

-The more amusing of the muñecos are crafted to look like particularly reviled public figures.
-Politicians… Aggressive local police officers… Hated sports figures… Even ex-husbands or ex-wives.
-Particularly elaborate ones often feature props or hand-written speech bubbles giving clues to the muñecos identity.
+The most amusing muñecos are crafted to look like particularly reviled public figures—politicians… aggressive local police officers… hated sports figures… even ex-husbands or ex-wives.
+Particularly elaborate ones often feature props or hand-written speech bubbles giving clues to the muñeco’s identity.